 - Partnerships in Cyprus.
 There are two types of partnerships available for registration in Cyprus – the general and the limited partnership.
 These are not considered separate business entities, apart from their owners.
 Both types of partnerships require a minimum number of two participants and a maximum number of 20 participants.

 - Sole proprietorships in Cyprus.
 This is the simplest business form available for those who want to operate on their own.
 There are no share capital requirements in the case of sole traders.

 Incorporating a Private Company Limited by Shares (LTD) in Cyprus

-This is the most common type of company used in Cyprus and it is founded by one ore more partners, up to 50.
-The company must have a registered office in Cyprus and a local company secretary.
-The shareholders subscribe shares, monetary or non monetary, which are given a nominal value and cannot be transferred.
+This is the most common type of company used in Cyprus and it is founded by one or more partners – up to 50.
+Other important requirements for setting up a private limited liability company are a local address and a secretary.
+The shareholders subscribe shares, monetary or non-monetary, which are given a nominal value and cannot be transferred.
 The members of a private company limited by shares are liable to the company’s debts and obligations only to the extent of the nominal value of their shares.
-In a private company limited by shares there is no minimum required capital.
+In a private company limited by shares, there is no minimum required capital.
 If you need assistance in opening this type of company, you can rely on our experts in company formation in Cyprus.